 The Neighborhood and Community Relations Department (NCR) provides funding and support to 70 neighborhood organizations representing every residential neighborhood in Minneapolis.
-One of the main goals of NCR is to support inclusive, vibrant and effective neighborhood organizations (see NCR’s Blueprint for Equitable Engagement).
+NCR supports inclusive, vibrant and effective neighborhood organizations as part of the Blueprint for Equitable Engagement.

 The City of Minneapolis has historically recognized that neighborhood organizations are an important link to the civic and community life of the City of Minneapolis.
 Neighborhood organizations are also in a unique position to identify local issues and opportunities in their communities and mobilize local resources.
 For three decades, neighborhood organizations have led resident-based planning efforts resulting in more than 130 Neighborhood Action Plans adopted by the City, directing the use of more than $300 million of City funds.

-The Neighborhoods 2020 process is an opportunity to look at how the City of Minneapolis serves and supports neighborhood organizations both internally and externally via staffing, organizational/advisory board oversight and grant-funded programs.
+The Neighborhoods 2020 process is an opportunity to look at how the City of Minneapolis serves and supports neighborhood organizations via staffing, organizational and advisory board oversight and grant-funded programs.
 Each piece is important for equitable and high quality services to our residents.
 The lens that Neighborhoods 2020 uses encompasses four important parts:

-- Consistent funding and programming for neighborhoods and other community-based programs such as One Minneapolis and the Community Innovation Fund
+- Consistent funding and programming for neighborhoods and other community-based programs.

-- Proper sizing and oversight of these programs by an advisory body
+- Proper oversight of these programs by an advisory body.

-- A consistent Citywide Community Engagement policy for the City of Minneapolis that incorporates the Core Principles of Community Engagement
+- A citywide community engagement policy for the City of Minneapolis that incorporates the core principles of community engagement.

 Changes to revenue sources

-The role of neighborhood organizations may change significantly over the next few years.
-However, the current funding program for neighborhood organizations, the Community Participation Program, was designed around the anticipated revenues from the Consolidated Redevelopment Finance District.
+The current funding program for neighborhood organizations, the Community Participation Program, was designed around the anticipated revenues from the Consolidated Redevelopment Finance District.
 Revenues from this District will be discontinued after 2020, and the change in funding sources provides an opportunity to re-examine the roles of Minneapolis Neighborhood Organizations and to establish a new partnership between neighborhood organizations and the City.

 NCR and the Neighborhoods 2020 Committee of the NCEC developed recommendations based on those findings as well as other comments received.
-The recommendations were forwarded to City Council in early 2018 following a review and comment period.
+These recommendations were called the Neighborhoods 2020 Roadmap: A guide for conversation.
+NCR held public comment on the roadmap in early 2018.
+Public comment summary on the 2020 roadmap (Including all comments).